Frequently Asked Questions

 Yes!
 College Board has approved WHP AP course materials as a college textbook, and has approved the WHP AP syllabus as well.
 Teachers can submit the WHP AP syllabus to College Board during the audit process.

-The OER Project team conducted a thorough assessment of WHP AP content assets to ensure that they align with the AP World History: Modern Course and Exam Description (CED).
-The CED identifies particular topics within each unit.
+The OER Project team conducted a materials assessment to ensure that they align with the AP® World History: Modern Course and Exam Description (CED).
+The CED identifies topics within each unit.
 WHP AP has either a single content asset or multiple assets to address each of these topics.
 As a result, each article, video, and activity in the course aligns with specific topics and themes in the CED.

 Unique features